luislard/ci-concept-script/README.md

 3. Then, create a pipeline for the project itself.
   * Click on **New Task**.
   * Put the name of your docker folder and select **pipeline**, then click OK at the bottom.
+  * Put the url of the repo in the configuration panel and click Save.

   ![alt text](./img/pipeline-jenkins-config-example.png)

 4. Then, add a **Jenkinsfile** in the root of your project.

+  In the example below  **ci-concept-script is our project**.

   ![alt text](./img/project-structure.png)